Itinerary #1: Explore Rome

 Day 5 | Depart Rome |

-This five-day trip plan begins in the historic center of Rome and one of the city's oldest sites: the Catacombs of Priscilla, dating from the 2nd century, originally dug as burial grounds for the city's aristocratic families.
-Afterward, stroll past the Colonna di Marco Aurelio landmark on your way to Colle Aventino, one of Rome's seven hills, known for its rose gardens and cafés.
+This five-day trip plan begins in the historic center of Rome and one of the city's oldest sites: the Catacombs of Priscilla, dating from the second century, originally dug as burial grounds for the city's aristocratic families.
+Afterward, stroll past the Colonna di Marco Aurelio landmark on your way to Colle Aventino, one of Rome's seven hills known for its rose gardens and cafés.
 Wander through the Mercato dei Fiori market to see Romans doing their daily shopping.
-On day two, enjoy a guided tour of gladiator history at the Colosseum followed by a three-hour bicycle tour past Piazza Navona, Trevi Fountain, and the Pantheon.
+On Day 2, enjoy a guided tour of gladiator history at the Colosseum, followed by a three-hour bicycle tour past Piazza Navona, Trevi Fountain, and the Pantheon.

 You'll spend your third day at the Vatican Museum, visiting the Sistine Chapel and St. Peter's Basilica.
-Then, board, a boat to view the city from the Tiber River, passing beneath Rome's most famous bridges, including Saint’Angel Bridge, Sisto Bridge, and Garibaldi Bridge.
-Day four is devoted to the pleasures of art and food: see the works of Bernini, Caravaggio, Canova, and Rafaello at the elegant Galleria Borghese.
-Take some time for a stroll around the gardens of Villa Borghese before heading to a Roman cooking class where you'll learn how to make a traditional pizza.
-On day five, wrap up the trip with a classic Roman colazione (breakfast) of espresso and pastries.
+Then, board a boat to view the city from the Tiber River, passing beneath Rome's most famous bridges, including Saint'Angel Bridge, Sisto Bridge, and Garibaldi Bridge.
+Day 4 is devoted to the pleasures of art and food: see the works of Bernini, Caravaggio, Canova, and Rafaello at the elegant Galleria Borghese.
+Take some time for a stroll around the gardens of Villa Borghese before heading to a cooking class where you'll learn how to make a traditional pizza.
+On Day 5, wrap up the trip with a classic Roman colazione (breakfast) of espresso and pastries.
 Learn more

 And check out this article for ideas on how to get off the beaten path in Rome.